Pages

 I wish I had learned these 10 topics during my early writing days, but I didn't.
 If I had known a few of these things, they wouldn't be a major project now.
 The items are in no particular order.

 1. I should have started labeling each blog, with major content or subject words.
-The words, known as search words are used for me and readers to locate my blog topics, like: Revolutionary War, Surname: Smith; Location: New York; Cemeteries; DAR; Research Tips and so forth.
+The words, known as search words are used for me and readers to locate my blog topics, like: Revolutionary War, Surname: Smith; Location: New York; Cemeteries; DAR; Research Tips, and so forth.
 The labels are shown at the bottom of each post, and on the label bar at the right side of each blog.

-2. I should have kept a list of all blogs written, with date and title.
+2. I should have kept a list of all blogs written, with the date and title.
 I have written over 1230 posts and it's difficult to remember what was written.
 To use search words (as mentioned above), takes a while and sometimes those words aren't the ones I initially typed.
-I still don't have a list, but if I ever do make one, it would be on excel and it would help me immensely.
+I still don't have a list, but if I ever do make one, it would be in excel and it would help me immensely.

-3. I wish I knew about checking all links I've put in the posts to see if they are still active.
+3. I wish I knew about checking all the links I've put in the posts to see if they are still active.
 I didn't begin doing this until rather recently, and after seven years, many old addresses have disappeared.
 They need to be corrected or deleted.

 6. I should have spent more time preparing each post.
 Some of my early posts have major problems.
 They aren't consistent with font and size and some are bold.
-When I come across them, I take the bold feature off, make the size normal in Veranda style.
+When I come across them, I take the bold feature off, and make the size normal in Veranda style.
 If you are using a program with very small print and light font, such as a grey, I won't read your post.
-We all like to read something that's easy on our eyes.
+We all like to read something easy on our eyes.

 9. When I discovered I didn't need to write almost every day, I felt freer because I wasn't tied to my computer, and my readers were probably happy because they didn't need to spend their time reading yet another blog.
 If you subscribe to 100 blogs, I doubt you would want to read 100 of them a day.
 On a personal note, I wrote 260 posts in 2010 (my first full year) and 94 in 2015.
 This post is my 43rd one for 2016.
-It isn't because I don't have enough material to share, it's because I don't feel it's necessary to share everything, nor do I want to spend the time, since some can take between 2-4 hours or more, if I need to drive somewhere to take photos.
+It isn't because I don't have enough material to share, it's because I don't feel it's necessary to share everything, nor do I want to spend the time since some can take between 2-4 hours or more if I need to drive somewhere to take photos.

-10. I learned that my blog is not about page-views (the number of hits, that is, people looking at your post).
+10. I learned that my blog is not about page views (the number of hits, that is, people looking at your post).
 In my first few months, I spent every day checking those figures and wondered who was reading what I was writing.
-For most of that time, I worried about what the readers thought, and who they were.
+For much of that time, I worried about what the readers thought, and who they were.
 Months and years later, I discovered those figures don't always represent real people.
 The stat figures are not an indicator of how good or bad my blog is and the same goes for others.